microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!

-Here's how to set up `vscode-webview-toolkit` for local development.

 ## Initial Set Up

 To start off, fork the `vscode-webview-toolkit` repo on GitHub.